ablanco1950/brain-tumors-detection_yolov10/README.md

 which may be reduced to !pip install -q git+https://github.com/THU-MIG/yolov10.git

 If you already have ultralytics installed, it would be advisable to upgrade ultralytics, unless you have applications based on yolov10 without updating, which could be affected by the update.
+In that case is better install de project in a separate environment.

 For that you must have an upgraded version of ultralytics and the proper version of lap, for that: